Remembering The Contract with America - May 9th, Hour 2

 How are you, sir?

-I'm doing well and I appreciate all those nice words.
+I'm doing well, and I appreciate all those nice words.

 Yeah, and she's from Pittsburgh.

-And she just did something which took us back to the election of 1894, which was one of the greatest Republican sweeps in history, and I I would say 1920 is the other one.
+And she just did something which took us back to the election of 1894, which was one of the greatest Republican sweeps in history.

 And I think that's building.

-Um every time you turn around, there are things that are not working that relate back directly to the failure of liberal policies.
+Every time you turn around, there are things that are not working that relate back directly to the failure of liberal policies.

-In Reagan's case, uh we called them Reagan Democrats, and over the course of about eight to twelve years, about eighty or ninety percent of them became Republicans, but they had to go through a process of realizing they no longer belong to that other team.
+In Reagan's case, we called them Reagan Democrats, and over the course of about 8 to 12 years, about 80 or 90% of them became Republicans.

 And what I'm watching now is such a stunning level of incompetence.